CSCfi/csc-user-guide/docs/apps/julia.md

 -->

-### Using Julia on Puhti, Mahti, and LUMI clusters
+### Running Julia batch jobs on Puhti, Mahti, and LUMI clusters
 We explain how to run serial, parallel, and GPU batch jobs with Julia on Puhti, Mahti, and LUMI in the [**Using Julia on Puhti, Mahti, and LUMI clusters**](../support/tutorials/julia.md) tutorial.